FrankensteinVariorum/collationWorkspace/collationChunks/C17/output/Readme.md

 # Collation Chunk 17 (April 6, 2023):
 ## Notes:
-- "agreable assylum from the snow" MS misaligned. line 5269
+- [X] "agreable assylum from the snow" MS misaligned. line 5269
-- misalignment?
+- [X] misalignment?
 7933 - "f the cottage it was tolerably warm."
-- misalignment?
-9181 - "the eye could just"
-- misalignment 9233 - "white-washed"
+- [X] misalignment 9233 - "white-washed"
-- what do we do about notes? - "This chapter is too short"
+- [X] what do we do about notes? - "This chapter is too short"
-- Fixing "hair andbenevolent" to "hair and benevolent".
+- [X] Fixing "hair andbenevolent" to "hair and benevolent".
-- misalightment?
+- [X] misalightment?
 9860 - "cottager"
-- misalignment?
+- [X] misalignment?
 10243
-- misalignment 11222
-- misalightment 11904
+- [] "and rain" manuscript
+- [] "up the instrument" put comma in longToken, multiple witnesses
-- misalignment 12274
+- [] "the family soon" misalignment - DR. B handfix

 ## Older Notes